 Having completed inserting the enema and drawing back the curtains, the nurse informed the Master in her newly learned broken language that when the enema took effect, they would take him to the bathroom down the hall.

-This didn't take very long and soon the pretty Russian nurse and the hairy at the bedsides, lifted his dead weight and carried him a few steps off the hospital bed, all the while talking to each other and to the Master in the melange of accented and incorrect gender nouns and misplaced adjectives that all three new immigrants used to communicate with each other.
+This didn't take very long and soon the pretty Russian nurse and the hairy Iranian male aide, encouraged and instructed by many of the visitors gathered at the bedsides, lifted his dead weight and carried him a few steps off the hospital bed, all the while talking to each other and to the Master in the melange of accented and incorrect gender nouns and misplaced adjectives that all three new immigrants used to communicate with each other.